tristanoprofetto/ml-platform/README.md

 ```

 ### ML Workloads
-We have defined three primary workfloads to be executed:
+There are three primary workloads we can execute:
 1. Parameter Tuning: running multiple mlflow runs in parallel and selecting the best result
 2. Model Training: running model training
 3. Deployment and Inference: serving the model to make predictions